 Steady state summer peak models were built using our customers load forecasts (50/50 projections) as a starting point, meaning that there is a 50 percent chance that the load level will either fall below or exceed the customer projection.
-In 2012, customer load forecasts were gathered for all ATC customers through the year 2022 (in most cases through the year 2028 and one through the year 2021).
-The forecasts were compared to previous historical and forecasted data to ensure validity and consistency.
-As a final step, the finalized forecast information was forwarded back to our individual customers to ensure their concurrence.
+In 2013, customer load forecasts were gathered for all ATC customers through at least the year 2023 (in most cases through the year 2029).
+The forecasts were compared to historic data and previous load forecasts to ensure validity and consistency.
+As a final step, the final forecast information was forwarded back to individual customers to ensure their concurrence.
 Once consensus was achieved, the data was incorporated into our models.

-Certain ATC customers did not provide an 11th-year load forecast for the year 2023.
-To obtain a forecast for 2023, certain customer-provided forecasts were extended by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
+Certain ATC customers did not provide an 11th-year load forecast for the year 2024.
+To obtain a forecast for 2024, certain customer-provided forecasts were extended by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
 Load power factors were held at their levels at the last year forecast.
 Non-scalable loads were also held at their load levels at the last year forecast using this methodology.

-The 2028 summer peak load model was developed utilizing similar methodology.
-To obtain a projection for 2028, customer-provided forecasts were extended by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
+The 2029 summer peak load model was developed utilizing similar methodology.
+To obtain a projection for 2029, customer-provided forecasts were extended by growing their load by using a 3-year linear growth rate calculated over the last three years of the forecasts provided by the customer.
 Load power factors were held at their levels at the last year forecast.
 Non-scalable loads were once again held at their load levels at the last year forecast.
-It should be noted that the loads utilized in the 2028 summer peak model do not reflect an actual load forecast, but merely a projection (or "load model") based upon the best available information.
-The purpose for the 2028 projection is not to develop projects to address all issues, but to develop a sense for the need(s) for long lead-time projects.
+It should be noted that the loads utilized in the 2029 summer peak model do not reflect an actual load forecast, but merely a projection (or "load model") based upon the best available information.
+The purpose for the 2029 projection is not to develop projects to address all issues, but to develop a sense for the need(s) for long lead-time projects.